Mindverse-Computing/algoverse/README.md

-# 🧠 Codebrain
+# Algoverse

 > The Thinking Engine Behind Every Line of Code

-**Codebrain** is a brain-inspired multi-agent AI system that solves Python coding interview problems through cognitive simulation.
+**Algoverse** is a brain-inspired multi-agent AI system that solves Python coding interview problems through cognitive simulation.
 It integrates:
 - ✅ LangChain agents for reasoning
 - ✅ A knowledge graph memory (Neo4j) for long-term learning
 - ✅ Structured output parsing for explainability